Fishing and Hunting

 Hunting and fishing activities are regulated by federal and state laws.
 Courtesy and safety should be practiced when using public lands.

 John Redmond Reservoir has three recreation parks which provide camping and picnicking facilities.
 These park facilities include individual camping units (table, cooker, fire ring, utility hookups - water and electric), and waterborne toilets and shower facilities.
 Other facilities provided include group camping areas, group picnic shelters, and boat launching ramps.
 There are three additional areas that provide boat launching ramps only.

-Boating on the lake is in accordance with Kansas Department of Wildlife, Parks, and Tourism regulations and U.S. Army Corps of Engineers regulations.
+Boating on the lake is in accordance with Kansas Department of Wildlife and Parks regulations and U.S. Army Corps of Engineers regulations.
 Youth 12 and under must wear a lifejacket at all times when onboard a boat.
 The U.S. Army Corps of Engineers encourages all boaters to wear their lifejackets at all times and to learn to swim well!

 John Redmond Reservoir is located in the broad Neosho River Valley.
 The rolling hills afford the visitor an opportunity to see many acres of agriculture and grassland.
 Fields of wheat, corn, and maize are abundant.
 Large areas of native tall-grass prairie on the rolling hilltops include species such as Big Bluestem, Little Bluestem, Indian Grass, Switch Grass, Brome Grass, and Sideoats Grama which provide a waving sea of grass during the summer.
 These grasses become a colorful landscape in the fall.
 The bottomland areas consist of wooded cover of such species as elm, black walnut, hickory, ash, hackberry, cottonwood, oak, and cedar.